AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 5. Include metadata in H5 file.
 6. Leiden clustering.
 7. Removing background tiles.
+8. HPC configuration selection.
-8. Logistic regression for lung type WSI classification.
+9. Logistic regression for lung type WSI classification.
-9. Cox proportional hazards for survival regression.
+10. Cox proportional hazards for survival regression.
-10. Correlation between annotations and HPCs.
+11. Correlation between annotations and HPCs.
-11. Get tiles and WSI samples for HPCs.
+12. Get tiles and WSI samples for HPCs.

-*You can find the full details [here](README_HPL.md).*
+*You can find the full details on HPL instructions in this [Readme_HPL file](README_HPL.md).*

 ---

 ## Frequently Asked Questions
 #### I want to reproduce the paper results.
-You can find TCGA files, results, and commands to reproduce them [here](./README_replication.md).
+You can find TCGA files, results, and commands to reproduce them on this [Readme_replication file](./README_replication.md).
 For any questions regarding the  New York University cohorts, please address reasonable requests to the corresponding authors.

 #### I have my own cohort and I want to assign existing HPCs to my own WSI.
-You can follow steps on how to assign existing HPCs in [here](README_additional_cohort.md).
-These instructions will give you assignation to the same HPCs reported in the publication.
+You can follow steps on how to assign existing HPCs in this [Readme_additional_cohort file](README_additional_cohort.md).
+These instructions will guide you through assigning LUAD and Multi-cancer HPCs reported in the publication to your own cohort.

 #### When I run the Leiden clustering step.
 I get an \'TypeError: can't pickle weakref objects\' error in some folds.
 Based on experience, this error occurs with non-compatible version on numba, umap-learn, and scanpy.
 The package versions in the python environment should work.